 The Kappa is known for luring people into the water and drowning them... but on a lighter note, it's also known for it's love of cucumbers!

 There are some festivals in Japan where cucumber offerings are made to Kappa and there even used to be a tradition where people would write the names of their family members on cucumbers and send them into the river in belief that it would protect them from Kappa.

 I'm sure the Kappa monster would love kappa maki!
-Especially seeing as it's named after him.
+Especially since the dish is named after him.